-5.4.
+5.5.
 Avifauna within the Project Site

-A total of 224 species could potentially occur within the Broader Area where the Project Site is located (see Appendix E).
+A total of 224 species could potentially occur within the Broader Area where the Project Site is located (see Appendix E - Bird Species List for the Broader Area).
 Of these, 40 are classified as priority species for wind energy developments.
-Of these 40 priority species, 36 have a medium to high likelihood of occurring regularly in the Project Area of Influence (Project Site).
-Of the 40 priority species, 34 (85%) have been recorded during the on-site field surveys thus far (three of four surveys completed).
+Of these 40 priority species, 37 have a medium to high likelihood of occurring regularly in the Project Area of Influence (Project Site).
+Of the 40 priority species, 37 have been recorded during the on-site field surveys (four sets of surveys completed).

 Eighteen (18) priority species recorded in the Broader Area are also Species of Conservation Concern (SCC).
-Twelve (12) SCC have been recorded during the on-site field surveys thus far namely, African Marsh Harrier (Regionally Endangered), Black Harrier (Globally and Regionally Endangered), Black Stork (Regionally Vulnerable), Black-winged Pratincole (Globally and Regionally Near-Threatened), Blue Crane (Globally Vulnerable and Regionally Endangered), Denham's Bustard (Globally Near-Threatened and Regionally Vulnerable), Lanner Falcon (Regionally Vulnerable), Martial Eagle (Globally and Regionally Endangered), Pallid Harrier (Globally and Regionally Near-Threatened), Secretarybird (Globally Endangered and Regionally Vulnerable) and Southern Bald Ibis (Globally and Regionally Vulnerable).
+Twelve (12) SCC have been recorded during the on-site field surveys namely, African Marsh Harrier (Regionally Endangered), Black Harrier (Globally and Regionally Endangered), Black Stork (Regionally Vulnerable), Black-winged Pratincole (Globally and Regionally Near-Threatened), Blue Crane (Globally Vulnerable and Regionally Near-Threatened), Cape Vulture (Globally Vulnerable and Regionally Endangered), Denham's Bustard (Globally Near-Threatened and Regionally Vulnerable), Lanner Falcon (Regionally Vulnerable), Martial Eagle (Globally and Regionally Endangered), Pallid Harrier (Globally and Regionally Near-Threatened), Secretarybird (Globally Endangered and Regionally Vulnerable) and Southern Bald Ibis (Globally and Regionally Vulnerable).